MilkwoodSF/betting-against-beta/README.md

 This codebase is based on the paper: Frazzini, A. \& Pedersen, L. (2014).
 *Betting Against Beta*, available online [here](https://pages.stern.nyu.edu/~lpederse/papers/BettingAgainstBeta.pdf).
 It seeks to implement the work discussed in the paper.
+Namely:

+- 1. Since constrained investors bid up high-beta assets, high beta is associated with low alpha.
+- 2. A betting-against-beta (BAB) factor, which is long leveraged lowbeta assets and short high-beta assets, produces significant positive risk-adjusted returns.
+- 3. When funding constraints tighten, the return of the BAB factor is low.
+- 4. Increased funding liquidity risk compresses betas toward one.
+- 5. More constrained investors hold riskier assets.

 ## Data
 - `Data` folder stores the fetched data and `Data.py`.